JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-09-03-kotlin-delimited-continuations.md

 }
 ```

 Obviating the need for an enclosing class given the lack of "package level" variables and functions in Java, the key point here is how both `suspend` functions have been converted to static functions that get the `Continuation` passed as an explicit argument, so it is used as a standard callback.
+This is formally called CPS (*Continuation Passing Style*).

 You can see how the `main` function needs to forward the continuation to the `doSomething($completion)` call.